Caligula91/dice-poker/readme.md

 # Dice Poker (DEVELOPMENT)

-Dice Poker for 2 players in hot seat mode
+Dice Poker for 2 players in hot seat mode\

-To start the game, just double click on index.html in dist folder
+-- To start the game, just double click on index.html in dist folder --

 ## Rules